bbrk24/Trilangle/README.md

 If the `-w` flag is set, warnings will be printed to STDERR for undefined behavior.

+If the `-f` flag is set, programs terminate once STDOUT cannot be written to.
+This allows, for example, piping the output of the program into `head` to terminate early.

 ## Sample Programs

 Here are some simple programs I've written.